 They may show a character...

-Intralabyrinthine schwannomas are uncommon compared to acoustic schwannomas and can be challenging to diagnose.
+Intralabyrinthine schwannomas, schwannomas that arise within the membranous labyrinth (cochlea, vestibule, or semicircular canals), are uncommon compared to vestibular schwannomas and can be challenging to diagnose.

 Intraocular lens implants (IOLs) are used to replace the extracted lens as part of the standard surgical treatment for cataracts.
 The presence of a lens implant is known as pseudoaphakia.